IsmayilOfficial/ewersoncastelo/README.md

 I am a mobile developer with experience in the web application creation.
 I had contact with various technologies, such as Photoshop, Adobe XD, Figma, UI / UX, HTML, CSS, TypeScript, React Native, Node, React, with specialized full stack web training, but what really motivates me is mobile development with React Native and Swift.
 Take a look at some of my projects!

 - 🔭 I’m currently working on Mobile Apps and Front End Projects
-- 🌱 I’m currently learning React Native for Android Apps and Swift for iOS
+- 🌱 I’m currently learning Flutter, React Native for Android Apps and Swift for iOS
 - 💬 Ask me about: tech, "flash" and "this is us" series
-- ⚡ Languages: React Native, Swift, React, JavaScript
+- ⚡ Languages: React Native, Swift, React, JavaScript, Flutter
 - 🕵️‍hunting for bugs
 ---
 ⭐️ From [EwersonCastelo](https://github.com/ewersoncastelo)